HenryLean/simopt/README.md

 # simopt-tools

-A personal toolkit project containing a collection of useful scripts and utilities for the usage of the other projects.
-In particular, my reseach interest lies on simulation optimization.
+A personal toolkit project containing a collection of useful scripts and utilities for the usage of the other projects that focus on simulation and optimization.

 ## Features